-Cleveland County businesses are taking extra steps to ensure the safety of their staff and customers during COVID-19.
+Cleveland County businesses are taking extra steps to ensure the safety of staff and customers.
 They have implemented new and creative ideas to continue to serve you!
-Contact your local boutique or store directly to learn about their policies on shopping remotely, and porch deliveries/shipping!
-Make sure to take note of hour changes or temporary closures!
-Contact your favorite attraction to see if they are open and any new rules to keep guests safe during a visit
+Contact local businesses and attractions to learn about when and how you can enjoy all they have to offer!
+Many outdoor options too!

-Follow guidance from the Stay at Home order and from NC DHHS regarding social distancing and proper health etiquette, including maintaining a 6’ distance, not shaking hands, washing hands frequently, and staying home if you feel unwell.
+Please follow guidance from NC DHHS regarding social distancing and proper health etiquette, including maintaining a 6’ distance, not shaking hands, washing hands frequently, and staying home if you feel unwell.

 The State Theatre, an Art Deco gem, opened its doors as the area’s most beautifully appointed movie house on October 27th, 1939.
 The local paper immediately praised it as “one of the most strikingly beautiful building fronts of the modern day” and prompted one patron to ask “Is this really a Shelby playhouse?”